yamin-shihab/study-notes/grade-8/science.md

 + Some plants and animals don't use the sun's energy, but rather sea-floor vents at the bottom for energy.
 The process of using its chemicals for food is called chemosynthesis.
 + In order for water to be safe to drink (potable), it has to cleaned and tested.
 Dissolved solids, salts, and organisms have to be removed.
     + Hard water contains lots of dissolved calcium and magnesium, while soft water has less.
-+ Acid precipitation is caused by dissolved sulphur dioxide and nitrogen oxide in the atmosphere.
++ Acid precipitation is caused by dissolved sulfur dioxide and nitrogen oxide in the atmosphere.
 These are waste gasses released by coal-burning industries, metal smelters, and automobiles.
-    + They combine with water vapor in the atmosphere to form sulphuric and nitric acids.
+    + They combine with water vapor in the atmosphere to form sulfuric and nitric acids.
 The then return in precipitation that can be more acidic than vinegar.
         + This acid rain can damage and kill off plants and animals, and it can dissolve heavy metals into the soil.
 + The pH scale is used to determine whether a substance is a base or acid.
 It measures from 1 (very acidic) to 14 (very basic), with 7 being normal.
 + A bioindicator species is a species of organism that reacts in a very sensitive way to changes in their environment.
 They are studied by scientists to know when things change. (stonefly larvae, mayfly larvae, caddisfly larvae, snails, leeches, crayfish, segmented worms, midgefly larvae)